 In a Nutshell: The Importance of a Solid Rental Agreement

-A lease agreement needs to be comprehensive and solid as it serves as a legally binding contract between the landlord and the tenant.
+A lease agreement needs to be comprehensive and solid as it serves as a legally binding contract between the property owner and the tenant.
 It can facilitate clear communication and transparency between the landlord and the tenant.
 A well constructed lease can also clarify expectations, obligations and procedures, which can help prevent misunderstandings and legal disputes.

 Work with a professional property manager like Drew Doheny Property Management Team to avoid errors in your lease agreement.
 Our experienced property managers are familiar with local laws and regulations and can ensure your rental property is in compliance.